Slices of Life (2010 film)

-Slices of Life is independent film maker Anthony G Sumner's feature-length horror anthology, which explores the terror of everyday life.
-Four years in the making, Slices of Life completed production in 2010.
+Slices of Life is a 2010 independent horror anthology film directed by Anthony G Sumner and written by Sumner, Eric Richter and Alan Rowe Kelly, which explores the terror of everyday life.
+Four years in the making, the film completed production in 2010.

 Plot

 "Sexual parasites, disembowelment, zombies, serial killers, demon children, violent vixens, rabid office workers, aliens, mummies, skeleton warriors, vampires, werewolves, dragons, medusa, beasts, giants, robots, cyclops' and angry embryos all spring to life from the flesh covered sketch books featured in Anthony G. Sumner’s (Gallery of Fear) Slices of Life.

 Mira (Kaylee Williams) awakens in front of a seedy roadside motel with amnesia.
 She searches for clues to her identity in the pages of three bound sketchbooks, in which each book represents a different aspect of everyday life, maybe her life.